kingswood-monitor/mgos_hdc1080/README.md

-# Mongoose OS Driver: HDC1080
+# Mongoose OS Library: TI HDC1080

 ## Overview

-This is a driver for a Texas Instruments HDC1080 low power, high accuracy digital temperature and humidity sensor.
+This is a library for a Texas Instruments HDC1080 low power, high accuracy digital temperature and humidity sensor.
 It is a port to Mongoose OS of the Arduino ClosedCube HDC1080 driver - ClosedCube's rights to the original code are acknowledged.
 It is configured in maximum (14 bit) resolution.
 It is tested on an ESP8266.

 ## Usage